promne/net.jmymoney/README.md

 # net.jmymoney

-Personal file manager, inspired by [KMyMoney](https://kmymoney.org/) with the intention to make it online.
+Personal finance manager, inspired by [KMyMoney](https://kmymoney.org/) with the intention to make it online.

 ##Screenshots: